grtoverflow/PC-Malloc/README.md

 =========
 Description
 ---------
-PC-Malloc is a memory allocator targeting on the resource allocation across two layers of memory hierarchy --- the main memory and CPU cache.
+PC-Malloc (cache Pollution Control Malloc) is a memory allocator targeting on the resource allocation across two layers of memory hierarchy --- the main memory and CPU cache.

 The traditional design objectives of dynamic memory allocators are about the topics of main memory resource management, for example, improving the efficiency of memory allocation, reducing the memory fragment, etc. However, for most commodity platforms, both CPU cache sets and physical pages are physically indexed.
 This implies, data’s mapping to the main memory and CPU cache is closely coupled: once the main memory assignment for a piece of data is finished, the data’s mapping to the cache is automatically settled.
 With this coupling, it is possible that low locality and high-locality data are mapped to the same cache sets, causing cache performance degradation.